Camp Shanks: Active years

 Camp Shanks comprised one of three staging areas on the eastern seaboard.
 The other two, Fort Hamilton in Brooklyn, and Camp Kilmer in New Brunswick, NJ, when combined with Camp Shanks, made the area the largest staging area in the world.
 One of the primary functions as a staging area was to ensure each soldier and WAC left the U.S. fully equipped before crossing the Atlantic.
 The final field inspection at Camp Shanks identified any problems, made any necessary repairs, and replaced anything which could not be repaired.
 At the beginning of the war, no large depots existed in England from which soldiers could get their equipment.
 They carried their essentials with them in their backpacks or barracks bags.

 During the second half of 1944, Camp Shanks was sending tens of thousands of troops overseas.
 Staging peaked in Oct 44, when 78,354 troops arrived while 85,805 troops departed.
 By the end of Nov 44, all staging areas in the U.S. stopped their final field inspections.
 Shortages and replacements could be handled from supply depots in England.
 When the soldiers were notified that they were on "Alert" status, they knew they would be shipping out within twelve hours.
 The soldiers removed their division sleeve patches, and their helmets were chalked with a letter and a number, indicating the proper marching order from the camp to the train and the railroad car to ride in.
 It was a short train ride to the New Jersey docks, and a harbor boat ferried troops to a waiting troopship.
 One source also advised that troops marched the four miles (6 km) from the camp to the Piermont Pier where they boarded troopships.

 Prisoner of war camp

-Camp Shanks also housed 1200 Italian and 800 German prisoners of war between April 1945 and January 1946, with the first Germans arriving in June 1945.
+Camp Shanks also housed 1,200 Italian and 800 German prisoners of war between April 1945 and January 1946, with the first Germans arriving in June 1945.
 At the close of the war, 290,000 POWs passed through Camp Shanks as they were processed for return to their native countries.
-The last German to leave was on 22 July 1946.
-Camp Shanks closed in July 1946.
+The last German to leave was on 22 July 1946, and the camp closed that month.
 Some of the buildings were converted to housing for veterans returning to school and the former camp was renamed Shanks Village.